webpy/webpy.github.com/cookbook/url_handling.md

     "/users/list/(.+)", "list_users"

-The chunk after _list/_ are captured and can be used as a parameter in GET or POST:
+The chunk after _list/_ is captured and can be used as a parameter in GET or POST:

     class list_users:
         def GET(self, name):